kristof1104/CheatMod/README.md

 version 0.1.6
 New Features:
-    - Money can now be added By 1M, 10M, 20M
+    - Money can now be added By 1M, 10M, 20M.
 	- Staff members don't need Vacation.

 version 0.1.7
 BugFix:
 	- Works with latest Game Dev Tycoon Version

+version 0.1.8
+New Features:
+    - Hype can now be added by 100 points.
+	- Always perfect games mode added.

 How to add CheatMod to your Game Dev Tycoon: